-After completion of either the Suggestion Absent or Suggestion Present conditions, participants were given a 10-minute break.
+After completion of either the Suggestion Absent or Suggestion Present conditions, participants were given a 10 min break.
 They then completed the remaining Suggestion condition, at the end of which they completed the MMQ for the third and final time.
-24 hours after test completion the experimenter enquired about any adverse side effects experience during or since; none were reported.
+Twenty-four hours after test completion, the experimenter enquired about any adverse side effects during or since testing; none were reported.